vic-ma/howtodismantle.github.io/_posts/2024-02-21-Mastering-dynamic-file-loading-How-to-load-CSV-files-without-knowing-their-name.md

 ![image](/assets/2024-02-21/095.png)

-After accessing the design of the reload flow (let's call it the "Master Flow"), we can ensure that everything happens in this order:
+After accessing the design of the reload flow (let's call it `MasterFlow`), we can ensure that everything happens in this order:

 1. The file list is executed.
-2. The file reading data sources reload.
+2. The file-reading data sources reload.

 The data flows below a data source are triggered automatically as part of the original data source.
-That's why only the data source, but not the data flows, is a part of the master flow.
+That's why only the data source, but not the data flows, is a part of `MasterFlow`.

 ![image](/assets/2024-02-21/100.png)